WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 You can use Roman numerals to denote "steps or sub-steps in procedures."

 ## Commas and decimal points in numbers

+Use commas and decimal points as per American number formatting.
+Use commas in numbers having four or more digits, setting off groups of three digits left of the decimal point.

 ## Fractions